 This wasn’t the first time that a rusted city light pole fell on its own and injured a citizen—just the most recent.
 In November of 2019, another woman was injured in the Loop by a falling light pole.
 CBS2 Chicago reports that there have been nearly 8,000 complaints of leaning or falling poles to the city since 2014.
 There have been almost 500 reports of property damage and 75 reports of injury from the rusted city light posts.

 If you have suffered from property damage and injury from these falling city light poles, then you could have a personal injury claim.
-The lawyers at Krzak Rundio Law Group in Chicago can help you file your claim and support you through the entire legal process.
+The lawyers at Krzak Rundio Gorman, Injury Attorneys in Chicago can help you file your claim and support you through the entire legal process.

 Injuries Caused by Rusted City Light Posts Falling